Gandhinagar

-Gandhinagar is the capital of the state of Gujarat in India.
+Gandhinagar in India is the capital of the state of Gujarat and of Gandhinagar district.
 Gandhinagar is located approximately 23 km north of Ahmedabad, on the west central point of the industrial corridor between the megacities of Delhi and Mumbai.

 Gandhinagar lies on the west bank of the Sabarmati River, about 545 km north of Mumbai and 901 km southwest of Delhi.

 The Akshardham temple is located in Gandhinagar.
 There was a determination to make Gandhinagar a purely Indian enterprise, partly because the state of Gujarat was the birthplace of Mahatma Gandhi.
 For this reason, the planning was done by two Indian town planners: Prakash M Apte and H. K. Mewada, who had apprenticed with Le Corbusier in Chandigarh.

 Etymology

 The name of the city means "Gandhi's city" and it is named after Mahatma Gandhi.

 History

 The city was planned by Chief Architect H.K.
 Mewada, a Cornell University graduate, and his assistant Prakash M Apte.
 It was developed in the 1960s.